decred/dcrdocs/docs/mining/proof-of-work.md

 For more details on the growth of the coin supply, see the [inflation](../advanced/inflation.md) page.

-You will, on average, receive a reward that is roughly proportional to the hashrate of your miner and the overall hashrate of the network when you commit your computer to PoW mining.
+Miners typically receive a reward that is roughly proportional to the hashrate of your miner and the overall hashrate of the network when you commit your computer to PoW mining.

-PoW mined can be done using GPUs.
-However, ASICs that mine DCR are now available, and since their inception the PoW difficulty has become high enough to make GPU mining unlikely to be profitable.
+PoW mining can be done using GPUs.
+However, ASICs that mine DCR are now available, and since their introduction the PoW difficulty has become high enough to make GPU mining unlikely to be profitable.

 ---